SoftBank CEO Son won't speak at Saudi conference: source

-DUBAI/TOYKO (Reuters) - SoftBank Group Corp (9984.T) Chief Executive Masayoshi Son, whose $93 billion Vision Fund drew nearly half its money from Saudi Arabia, canceled a speaking engagement at the kingdom’s investment conference this week, a person close to the matter told Reuters.
+DUBAI/TOYKO (Reuters) - SoftBank Group Corp Chief Executive Masayoshi Son, whose $93 billion Vision Fund drew nearly half its money from Saudi Arabia, canceled a speaking engagement at the kingdom’s investment conference this week, a person close to the matter told Reuters.

 It was unclear whether Son would still attend the event which started on Tuesday, the person said on condition of anonymity.